If you’re planning to close down your business over summer and the festive season, doing it properly is important.

 With a little bit of planning your closedown can be seamless and not get in the way of everything else that's happening.

-This usually happens over Christmas and New Year’s, but it doesn’t have to.
+The annual closedown usually happens over the Christmas-New Year period, but it doesn’t have to.
 If your manufacturing operation regularly closes down in June for 4 weeks of servicing and maintenance, this can be your annual closedown instead.

 Employers don’t have to close the entire workplace.
 For example, engineers, maintenance or manufacturing staff might continue working while the office closes down.
 Or the office may stay open for customer service queries but wider operations shut down.